 Name:

 Date of joining school

 Post

 Date of induction

 Name and designation of staff

 member responsible for

 induction:

-nd read the Safeguarding and Child Protection Policy.
+I confirm that I have received ar nd read the Safeguarding and Child Protection Policy.

-I have been made aware of my duty to safeguard and promote children's welfare.
+duty to safeguard and promote children's welfare.

-The procedure for reporting con cerns about a student has been explained to me.
+The procedure for reporting concerns about a student has been explained to me.

 Signature

 Name

 Date

 Please sign and return this form to the Designated Safeguarding Lead